meacer/deasciifier/README.md

 npm run-script build

 cd ../../website
-dev_appserver.py .
+python3 -m http.server

 ```

-You can now load the site at `http://localhost:8080`.
+You can now load the site at `http://localhost:8000`.